-Ritch N. Wood, 52, was appointed to serve as our Chief Executive Officer in March 2017.
-He previously served as our Chief Financial Officer from November 2002 to March 2017.
+Ritch N. Wood, 53, was appointed to serve as our Chief Executive Officer in March 2017.
+He previously served as our Chief Financial Officer since 2002.
 He was named CFO of the Year by Utah Business Magazine in 2010.
-Prior to his appointment as Chief Financial Officer, Mr. Wood served as Vice President, Finance from July 2002 to November 2002 and Vice President, New Market Development from 2001 to 2002.
-He joined our company in 1993 and has served in various capacities.
+Mr. Wood joined our company in 1993 and served in various capacities before his appointment as Chief Financial Officer, including Vice President of Finance and Vice President of New Market Development.
 Mr. Wood is a trustee of the Force for Good Foundation, a charitable organization that our company established to help drive our philanthropic efforts.
 Prior to joining us, he worked for the accounting firm of Grant Thornton LLP.
-Mr. Wood earned a B.S. and a Master of Accountancy degree from Brigham Young University.
+Mr. Wood earned a B.S. and a M.Acc. degree from Brigham Young University.